manhdao/boid-MPHYSG001/USAGE.md

 ### <a id="Class Flock"></a>Class Flock

-In this class, many helper and @staticmethod functions are used to be able to test with fixed numbers.
-The test are exclusively written for those functions
+In this class, many helper and @staticmethod functions, which don't take any argument from class, are used to be perform maths operations.
+Thanks to the helper functions, the maths operations can be tested with fixed numbers.

 #### <a id="Fly Middle"></a>Fly Middle